 Jockey produces fine-quality sleepwear and sportswear but it’s most commonly associated with underwear.
 Based Kenosha, Wisconsin the US brand is credited with inventing the Y-front (AKA brief) in 1934.
 They continue to innovate today, offering a number of advanced technologies such as Staycool+ (products made with stay-dry cotton for breathable comfort), StayNew (keeps your underwear looking new, wash after wash), and Microfiber Air (an ultra-quick-drying fabric perfect for travel).

-For a budget option, Japanese retailer Uniqlo is always a solid go-to option.
-The brand’s underwear and socks have gained a reputation for being some of the best on the high street and unbeatable in terms of value for money.
-They may not have a branded waistband, but you can expect high-quality Supima cotton construction and a wealth of colours and patterns at prices that allow you to fully restock your rotation.
+For affordable basics, Japanese brand Uniqlo is always a solid go-to option.
+The retailer’s underwear and socks have gained a reputation for being some of the best on the high street and unbeatable in terms of value for money.
+They may not have a branded waistband, but you can expect high-quality Supima cotton construction and a wealth of colours and patterns at prices that allow you to regularly restock your rotation.

 Hamilton and Hare